TLara1/TLara1.github.io/_projects/24_project.md

 ---

 ## Introduction
+I spent a good amount of this summer combing through Kim and Karilla's Microhydrodynamics.

 ## Singularity Systems
 The Green's function is our most fundamental tool for studying solutions to the Stokes Equations.
 Once we develop the singularity solution and integral representations, we may proceed to spherical and spheroid solutions.